erykjj/jwlmanager/README.md

 #### Import

 You need to provide a text file (UTF-8 encoded) with the Notes, Highlights or Annotations to import.
 You can use the file produced by exporting.
 Or you can create your own.
 The Higlights file is a CSV text file with a **{HIGHLIGHTS}** header.
 The Annotations file is also a CSV file, starting with **{ANNOTATIONS}**.
+You can simply **drag-and-drop the import file** into the app.

 Editing or creating a Highlights or Annotations import file is *not* recommended.
 Rather, exported Highlights or Annotations can be merged into another archive.
 Any conflicting/duplicate entries will be replaced.
 In the case of Highlights, overlapping highlights will be added and the color changed to the one being imported.